-Non-citizen children who have been neglected, abused, or abandoned by a parent may be able to get a green card (U.S. lawful permanent residence) through "Special Immigrant Juvenile Status" (SIJS) This article explains the application process for SIJS for children who are not currently in removal proceedings.
-For more information about eligibility and advantages and disadvantages, please read Nolo’s article "Special Immigrant Juvenile Status: Who Is Eligible."
+Non-citizen children who have been neglected, abused, or abandoned by a parent might be able to get a green card (U.S. lawful permanent residence) through "Special Immigrant Juvenile Status" (SIJS) This article explains the application process for SIJS for children who are not currently in removal proceedings.
+For more information about eligibility and advantages and disadvantages, please read Special Immigrant Juvenile Status: Who Is Eligible.

-A child who deserves Special Immigrant Juvenile Status most often makes it into the court system in one of these three ways:
+A child who deserves Special Immigrant Juvenile Status most often makes it into the court system in one of three ways:

 The court process can take many weeks.
 Most states require advance notice to the parents and the child about the court proceedings.
-Special rules may apply for serving notice on parents outside the United States.
+Special rules might apply for serving notice on parents outside the United States.
 The court will also need time to appoint a Guardian ad Litem (GAL), and then the GAL will need to schedule a home visit.
 The court may also order a background check.

-Once a court has found that the child was abused, neglected, or abandoned, and that it is not in his or her best interest to return to his or her home country, the child may file a petition with USCIS requesting Special Immigrant Juvenile Status.
+Once a court has found that the child was abused, neglected, or abandoned, and that it is not in the child's best interest to return to the parents' home country or place of residence, the child may file a petition with USCIS requesting Special Immigrant Juvenile Status.
 This is done using Form I-360, available from the USCIS website, with accompanying documents including a birth certificate (or other proof of age) and copies of the court order of dependency, custody, or guardianship.
-There is no fee for filing this application.

-The child (or someone acting on his or her behalf) must fill out all relevant portions of the petition.
+The child (or someone acting on their behalf) must fill out all relevant portions of the petition.
 This same petition is used for many other immigration procedures, so read the from instructions carefully to see which parts apply to Special Immigrant Juveniles.
 Children over age 14 must sign the petitions themselves, younger children may have a parent or guardian sign (for example: "Jane Littleton by her guardian Joe Biggs").

 USCIS is required to make a decision on the petition within 180 days from the time it was submitted.